Are You Utilizing the GST Rules

 - PARTNERSHIP FREEZES NOT SUBJECT TO THE GST RULES - - How to draft partnerships to shift wealth free of GST?

-Join us and Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for a special 2-part presentation series entitled, “Understanding and Taking Maximum Advantage of the GST Rules”.
+Join Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for a special 2-part program series entitled, “Understanding and Taking Maximum Advantage of the GST Rules”.